Rakvere, Eesti - Things to Do in Rakvere

 Explore Rakvere Castle

-Visit the ruins of this 13th-century Livonian castle, one of Estonia's most significant medieval fortifications.
-The castle offers interactive exhibitions, medieval workshops, and stunning views over the town and surrounding countryside.
+Visit the impressive ruins of this 13th-century Livonian Order castle, one of Estonia's most significant medieval fortifications.
+The castle complex features interactive exhibitions, medieval demonstrations, and panoramic views over the town and surrounding countryside from its towers.

-Booking Tip: Entry costs around €8-12 for adults, with family tickets available.
-Visit during summer months for the best experience with all exhibitions open, and consider timing your visit for special medieval events or workshops.
+Booking Tip: Entry costs around €8-12 for adults with family discounts available.
+Visit during summer months (June-August) for the best weather and to catch medieval festivals and reenactments that bring the castle to life.

-Booking Tip: Tickets range from €10-25 depending on seating and production.
-Book in advance through their website, and consider performances with English subtitles if available during your visit.
+Booking Tip: Tickets range from €10-25 depending on the production.
+Book in advance through the theater's website, especially for popular shows.
+Some performances offer English subtitles or are suitable for non-Estonian speakers.

 Getting There